vitejs/vite/docs/guide/api-environment-runtimes.md

 :::

-`RemoteRunnerTransport` and `RemoteEnvironmentTransport` are meant to be used together, but you don't have to use them at all.
+`ModuleRunnerTransport` and `HotChannel` are meant to be used together, but you don't have to use them at all.
 You can define your own function to communicate between the runner and the server.
-For example, if you connect to the environment via an HTTP request, you can call `fetch().json()` in `fetchModule` function:
+For example, if you connect to the environment via an HTTP request, you can call `fetch().json()` in `invoke` method:

 ```ts
 import { ESModulesEvaluator, ModuleRunner } from 'vite/module-runner'